Star-planet magnetic interactions in photoevaporating exoplanets: enhanced power due to atmospheric escape: Effect of atmospheric escape on Alfvén wings and SPMI power

 The resulting predictions are indicated with a shaded blue band in Figure \ref{fig:hd189733b}, where the solid blue line represents the theoretical \citet{Saur13} power $\mathcal{P}_{\rm AW,th}$.
 The dotted blue line marks the upper mass-loss limit $\dot{M}_1$ from Equation \eqref{eq:M_1}, above which atmospheric escape is no longer magnetically controlled, and the planet does not form a magnetosphere.
 In those cases, the power would correspond to the unmagnetised version of Equation \eqref{eq:power_saur_alt}, i.e. $B_0/B_p = 1$ and $R_m = R_p$.

-Our results show a significant increase in the Alfvén wing power, which grows by a factor 4 for $\dot{M}_d=10^{11}\,$g/s, and by a factor of 12 for $\dot{M}_d=10^{12}\,$g/s.
-In particular, we find that a $B_p \simeq 30\,$G planet with a dayside mass-loss rate of $10^{12}\,$g/s can generate sufficient power to account for the Ca II signal reported by \citet{cauley19}.
-This is substantially lower than the kilogauss-level planetary magnetic fields required by the standard Alfvén-wing model to reproduce the observations in hot Jupiter systems.
-Although the required evaporation rate is large, such values are not implausible during episodes of enhanced stellar activity (e.g., flares).
+Our results show a significant increase in the Alfvén wing power, which grows by a factor 4 for $\dot{M}=2\times10^{11}\,$g/s, and by a factor of 12 for $\dot{M}=2\times10^{12}\,$g/s.
+To assess whether such high mass-loss rates are plausible, we estimate the XUV luminosity $L_{\rm XUV}$ of HD 189733 from the observed X-ray luminosity $L_X$ of the host star.
+Adopting the quiescent value of $L_X=10^{28.18}\,$erg$\,$s$^{-1}$ from \citet{benjaffel13} and the scaling relation given in equation 3 of \citet{sanz-forcada11}, we obtain $L_{\rm XUV} = 1.2 \times 10^{29}\,$erg$\,$s$^{-1}$.
+This corresponds to $F_{\rm XUV} = 4.8 \times 10^4\,$ erg$\,$cm$^{-2}\,$s$^{-1}$ at the planetary orbit.
+In this case, Equation \eqref{eq:mdot_rl} predicts a recombination-limited escape rate of $\dot{M}=3.7 \times 10^{11}\,$g/s.
+After accounting for the fact that only about half of the escaping material flows toward the star, a planetary field strength of $B_p \simeq 120\,$G would be required to reproduce the Ca II power reported by \citet{cauley19}.

+Although this value is substantially lower than the kilogauss-level fields required by the standard Alfvén-wing model, it is still larger than current theoretical estimates.
+For example, using the magnetic-field scaling laws of \citet{christensen09} and \citet{reiners10} combined with the stellar heat deposition scenario of \citet{yadav17}, \citet{cauley19} inferred a field strength of $B_p=53\pm17\,$G for HD 189733b.
+This estimate is likely an upper limit, as it assumes that all of the heating required to inflate the planet is deposited within the dynamo region.
+Therefore, a field strength of $B_p\simeq120\,$G appears unlikely, unless the efficiency of stellar heat deposition into the dynamo region is higher than what is usually assumed.

+During flaring episodes, \citet{pillitteri22} reported stellar X-ray luminosities as high as $L_X=10^{29.3}\,$erg$\,$s$^{-1}$.
+While we are not aware of any flare detection during the observations analysed by \citet{cauley19}, their detection coincides with an epoch of high stellar magnetic activity \citep{Fares17}.
+It is plausible that, during that period, the star reached X-ray luminosities of order of $10^{29}\,$erg/s, comparable to the high-activity levels reported by \citet{pillitteri22}.

+A luminosity of $L_X=10^{29.3}\,$erg$\,$s$^{-1}$ corresponds to $F_{\rm XUV} = 4.7 \times 10^5\,$ erg$\,$cm$^{-2}\,$s$^{-1}$ and $\dot{M}=1.2 \times 10^{12}\,$g/s.
+In that case, a planet with $B_p \simeq 50\,$G would generate enough power to explain the observed signal, which is more compatible with magnetic field scaling laws.
+From these calculations, we conclude that the evaporation-enhanced Alfvén wing model might not explain the observed power very frequently, and may instead require the system to be observed during an active state.
+This interpretation appears consistent with the fact that \citet{cauley19} detected the signal in only 1 out of 6 epochs.

 We caution that even higher Alfvén wing powers might be needed to explain the total energy budget, as the Ca II power is only a fraction of the total SPMI power \citep{paul25a}, and the Alfvén waves can be partially reflected in an inhomogeneous stellar wind.
 In this case, other SPMI mechanisms may contribute to produce the required energy.
 We discuss some possibilities in the next section.